flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 ![Post-processing stage.](pipeline/postprocessing.png){.tab-float}

 Before the pixels are written to the frame-buffer, the NV2A contains four dedicated engines called **Raster Output Unit** or 'ROP' which perform necessary tests (alpha, depth and stencil) using allocated blocks in main memory.
-Finally, batches of pixels (four per cycle) are written back only if they passed these tests.
+Finally, batches of pixels (four per cycle) are written back only if they pass these tests.

 Moreover, the frame-buffer can be anti-aliased using a technique called **multisampling** [@graphics-geforce3].
-Essentially, this technique samples edges of polygons multiple times with different offsets added in the process.
-Afterwards, all samples are averaged and to form the anti-aliased image.
+Essentially, this technique samples the edges of polygons multiple times with different offsets added in the process.
+Afterwards, all samples are averaged to form the anti-aliased image.
 This approach replaced the previous (and more resource-hungry) anti-aliasing function called 'supersampling', used by previous Nvidia GPUs.

-### Importance of programmability {.tabs-close}
+### The importance of programmability {.tabs-close}

-I find it important to emphasise the significance of the new programmability model that Nvidia provided to developers.
+I find it pivotal to emphasise the significance of the new programmability model that Nvidia provided to developers.
 Years ago, most of the graphics pipeline was computed by the CPU, leaving the GPU to accelerate rasterising operations.
 With the introduction of 'shaders' (referring to both pixel shaders and vertex programs), programmers can take advantage of the resources of the GPU to accelerate many computations in the pipeline, offloading a great amount of work from the CPU.

 The concept of 'shaders' was introduced by **Pixar** in 1989 as a method to extend **Renderman** [@graphics-pixar], their pioneering software used for 3D rendering.
 This was back in the time when 3D graphics were mainly handled by industrial equipment.
-Later on, we have seen how certain consoles incorporated [similar principles](nintendo-64#tab-1-1-reality-signal-processor), but it wasn't until Nvidia released their GeForce3 line, that shaders became a standard in the consumer market.
+Later on, we saw how certain consoles incorporated [similar principles](nintendo-64#tab-1-1-reality-signal-processor), but it wasn't until Nvidia released their GeForce3 line, that shaders became a standard in the consumer market.

 ::: {.subfigures .open-float .tab-float .tabs-nested}